Trump Jr. emails suggest he welcomed Russian help against Clinton

 The emails do not appear to provide evidence of illegal activity, but legal experts say Trump Jr. could run into trouble if investigators find he aided a criminal action, such as hacking into Democratic computer networks, or violated campaign-finance laws by accepting gifts from foreign entities.

-He is likely to face scrutiny from both congressional committees that are investigating the matter.
+He is likely to face scrutiny from both congressional committees investigating the matter.

 The Senate Intelligence Committee plans to call on him to testify and to provide documents, according to a Senate source, while the House of Representatives Intelligence Committee wants to interview him and everybody else involved in the meeting, said the panel's top Democrat, Representative Adam Schiff.

-"The most serious risk to the country, I think, is that the Russians possess compromising information," Schiff told reporters.
+"The American people need to know that our president is acting on their behalf and not acting because he has a fear that the Russians could disclose things that would harm him or his family," Schiff told reporters.

-"The American people need to know that our president is acting on their behalf and not acting because he has a fear that the Russians could disclose things that would harm him or his family," he said.
+On Fox News, Trump Jr. said he was "more than happy to cooperate with everyone."

-CNN reported that Special Counsel Robert Mueller, who is heading a criminal investigation at the Justice Department, also plans to look into the meeting.
+Senate Judiciary Committee Chairman Charles Grassley, a Republican, asked the Trump administration how Veselnitskaya was able to enter the United States even though her authorization had expired.

-White House spokeswoman Sarah Sanders told reporters that the president applauded his son's transparency in releasing the emails and viewed him as a "high-quality person," referring all other questions to Trump's and his son's lawyers.
+CNN reported that Special Counsel Robert Mueller, who is heading a criminal investigation at the Justice Department, also planned to look into the meeting.

-Vice President Mike Pence, who has said that the campaign had no contacts with Russia, said through a spokesman that he was not aware of the meeting, which took place before he became Trump's running mate later that summer.
+Vice President Mike Pence, who has said the campaign had no contacts with Russia, said through a spokesman he was not aware of the meeting, held before he became Trump's running mate later that summer.

-(Reporting by David Alexander, Yara Bayoumy, Doina Chiacu, Susan Heavey, Arshad Mohammed, Warren Strobel and Patricia Zengerle; Additional reporting by Maria Tsvetkova, Denis Pinchuk and Svetlana Reiter in Moscow, Mark Hosenball in London and Lindsey Kortyka in New York; Writing by Andy Sullivan; Editing by Tom Brown and Jonathan Oatis)
+(Reporting by David Alexander, Yara Bayoumy, Doina Chiacu, Susan Heavey, Warren Strobel and Patricia Zengerle in Washington, Maria Tsvetkova, Denis Pinchuk and Svetlana Reiter in Moscow, Mark Hosenball in London and Lindsey Kortyka in New York; Writing by Andy Sullivan; Editing by Jonathan Oatis and Clarence Fernandez)